For most setups the default advanced setting values should be kept. Only change those when there is a valid reaso to do so.

 Tracking window is used by the guiding algorithms.
 It defines the length of the tracking window edge in pixels.
 This means that the correlation peak is searched inside a squared window of this size.
 By default, the tracking window size is 32x32 pixels.

 Unlike centroid based auto-guiding software the size of the window can be made as wide as possible if one expect any large image registration values since SkyGuard processed the all guider frame.
 However a larger window leads to a longer processing time.

-Block compression allows to define how the frame will be divided to reduce the amount of memory used and the time required to process it.
+Block compression allows to define how the frame will be divided to reduce the amount of memory used.
 By default the block compression is not used and set to 1.